 It can be connected to content or language functions, but it doesn’t have to be.
 It’s strong, effective and can stand on its own.

-The Components of a Lesson
+The Components of an Effective ELD Lesson

 No matter which book or text you select for students, these are the daily lesson components.